-American Income Life Insurance Company (the "Parent Company"), an insurance company domiciled in the State of Indiana, and its wholly owned subsidiaries National Income Life Insurance Company ("NIL"), United Heritage Life Assurance Company, Ltd. (UHL), American Income Marketing Services and AILIC Receivables Corporation (collectively, the "Company"), is a wholly owned subsidiary of Globe Life and Accident Insurance Company ("Globe"), an insurance company domiciled in the State of Nebraska.
-Torchmark Corporation ("Torchmark") is the ultimate parent of Globe and the Company.
+American Income Life Insurance Company (the "Parent Company"), an insurance company domiciled in the State of Indiana, and its wholly-owned subsidiaries National Income Life Insurance Company ("NIL"), United Heritage Life Assurance Company, Ltd. ("UHL"), American Income Marketing Services and AILIC Receivables Corporation (collectively, the "Company"), is a wholly owned subsidiary of Torchmark Corporation ("Torchmark").
+The Parent Company was formerly a wholly-owned subsidiary of Globe Life and Accident Insurance Company ("Globe").
+Globe is a wholly-owned subsidiary of Torchmark and is domiciled in the State of Nebraska.
+During 2013, Globe transferred its ownership of the Parent Company to Torchmark by distributing all of the issued and outstanding common stock of the Parent Company to Torchmark through an extraordinary dividend and an extraordinary distribution.
+Regulatory approvals were obtained from the Indiana Department of Insurance and the Nebraska Department of Insurance for the aforementioned distribution.

 The Company is engaged in the marketing, underwriting and issuing of individual life and supplemental accident and health insurance.
-In 2012 and 2011, premium income from life insurance was 89% and 88% respectively of total premiums earned, and premium income from health insurance was 11% and 12% respectively of total premiums earned.
+In 2013 and 2012, premium income from life insurance was 90% and 89%, respectively, of total premiums earned, and premium income from health insurance was 10% and 11%, respectively, of total premiums earned.
 The Company reaches its targeted customers, moderate-income wage earners, through sponsored marketing programs with labor union locals, credit unions and other employment-related associations.